 Other treatments may be important

-If you have a triple-A (AAA), you are likely to have a significant amount of the fatty substance (atheroma) that lines the blood vessel.
+If you have a triple-A, you are likely to have a significant amount of atheroma.
 Therefore, you are at risk of having significant atheroma formation in other arteries, such as the heart (coronary) arteries and brain arteries.
 Therefore, you are likely to be at increased risk of developing heart disease and having a stroke.

 In fact, most people who develop a triple-A do not die of the aneurysm but die from other vascular conditions, such as a heart attack or stroke.